 The purchase price for units of the Fund may reflect net income and net realized capital gains which have not been distributed.
-The investor is subject to tax on their share of those amounts when distributed, even though the amounts were reflected in the purchase price paid for the units.
+The investor is subject to tax on his or her share of those amounts when distributed, even though the amounts were reflected in the purchase price paid for the units.
 Similarly, the investor's share of capital gains realized after the units were acquired will include the portion of the gains that accrued before the investor acquired the units.
 This may be particularly relevant with respect to units purchased late in the year.

-The Fund intends to make designations under the Tax Act so that income from foreign sources, dividends from taxable Canadian corporations (which may or may not be eligible for the enhanced gross-up and tax credit applicable to eligible dividends) and net taxable capital gains distributed to unitholders will retain their character in the hands of unitholders.
-Each taxable unitholder will generally be entitled to a tax credit for foreign taxes paid by the Fund in respect of their share of income from foreign sources, except to the extent the Fund has deducted the foreign taxes in computing its income.
+The Fund intends to make designations under the Tax Act so that taxable dividends received from taxable Canadian corporations, income from foreign sources and net taxable capital gains distributed to unitholders will retain their character in the hands of unitholders.
+Distributed amounts that retain their character as taxable dividends on shares of taxable Canadian corporations will be subject to the gross-up and tax credit rules in the Tax Act.
+To the extent that such distributed amounts are distributions of eligible dividends received by the Fund, the enhanced gross-up and tax credit will apply.
+Each taxable unitholder will generally be entitled to a tax credit for foreign taxes paid by the Fund in respect of his or her share of income from foreign sources, except to the extent the Fund has deducted the foreign taxes in computing its income.

-On a redemption or other disposition of units of the Fund, the unitholder will realize a capital gain to the extent that the proceeds of disposition exceed the adjusted cost base of the units plus any costs of disposition, or a capital loss to the extent that the total of the adjusted cost base of the units plus any costs of disposition exceeds the proceeds of disposition.
-One-half of a capital gain must be included in income as a taxable capital gain.
+On a redemption or other disposition of units of the Fund, the unitholder will realize a capital gain to the extent that the proceeds of disposition exceed the adjusted cost base of the units plus any cost of disposition, or a capital loss to the extent that the total of the adjusted cost base of the units plus any costs of disposition exceeds the proceeds of disposition.
+One half of a capital gain must be included in income as a taxable capital gain.
 One-half of a capital loss is an allowable capital loss, which may be applied against taxable capital gains realized in the year.
 Allowable capital losses in excess of taxable capital gains may be carried back three years or forward indefinitely and applied against taxable capital gains realized in those earlier or later years, subject to the rules in the Tax Act.
+A unitholder that is throughout the relevant taxation year a Canadian-controlled private corporation (as defined in the Tax Act), may be liable to pay, in addition to the tax otherwise payable under the Tax Act, a refundable tax determined by reference to its aggregate investment income for the year, which is defined to include an amount in respect of taxable capital gains.